Criminal Violence, Criminal Justice

 In the United States, as Charles E. Silberman tells us, Lincoln warned in 1838 that internal violence was the worst domestic problem.
 In 1872 visitors to New York were cautioned not to go into Central Park after sundown and one late-nineteenth-century observer wrote that “municipal law is a failure…we must soon fall back on the law of self-preservation.”
 Is it then really a case of plus ça change and do our own times just always seem the worst of times?
 Criminal statistics of a sort have been gathered since the mid or late nineteenth century but the methods by which they were compiled and their reliability have been the subject of withering attack.
 Standards of reporting were frequently changed depending on whether the criminal justice administration of the moment was more interested in promoting fear of a crime wave or convincing the voters of its vigilance and efficiency.
 With the shift of an index, the stroke of a pen, or the punch of a key the incidence of serious crime could be reassuringly shrunk or disturbingly inflated.
 Only political promises called for more jaundiced scrutiny than crime statistics.

 Standardized definitions and improved monitoring have in recent years led to statistics that hold more promise of reliability, though the “dark figure” of unreported crimes, which may be large, must always be guessed at.
 Scholarly combing of sources has also contributed to a broad view of the ebb and flow of violent crime over the last two centuries.
-In his important book, Crime and Industrial Society in the Nineteenth Century, J.J.
+In his important book, Crime and Industrial Society in the Nineteenth Century,1 J.J.
 Tobias showed that in England there was a marked decline in violent crime in the second half of the nineteenth century.
 The worst upheavals and urban strains of the Industrial Revolution were easing; prosperity increased and the numbers of deracinated, unemployed urban youth dropped.
-This improving trend continued into this century until property crimes increased markedly in the 1930s and subsequently, in the last …
+This improving trend continued into this century until property crimes increased markedly in the 1930s and subsequently,…

 This article is available to online subscribers only.